agroal/pgagroal/doc/man/pgagroal.conf.5.rst

 authentication_timeout
   The number of seconds the process will wait for valid credentials.
 Default is 5

+pipeline
+  The pipeline type.
+Valid options are auto and performance.
+Default is auto

 libev
   The libev backend to use.
 Valid options: auto, select, poll, epoll, linuxaio, iouring, devpoll and port.
 Default is auto